-24.2 Any proposed motion to amend or replace these Rules shall be signed by at least 66% of eligible Members and given in writing to the Treasurer/Secretary at least 28 days before the Society Meeting at which the motion is to be considered, and accompanied by a written explanation of the reasons for the proposal.
+24.2 Any proposed motion to amend or replace these Rules shall be signed by at least 66% of eligible Members and given in writing to the Deputy Chair at least 28 days before the Society Meeting at which the motion is to be considered, and accompanied by a written explanation of the reasons for the proposal.

 25.0 Regulations to govern the Society

 25.1 The Board may from time-to-time make, alter or rescind regulations for the general management of the society, so long as these are not repugnant to these rules or to the provisions of law.
 All such regulations shall be binding on members of the Society.
 A copy of the regulations and constitution shall be available online.

 26.0 Winding up